Read time: 5.5 minutes

 Well done if you’ve read all the way through this article.
 There’s quite a bit to get your head around.
 And you can probably see why salespeople much prefer to talk about vacuum cleaner wattage rather than suction and airflow.
 It’s the easy option.
 But it’s not the truthful one.

-If you’re looking for advice on vacuum performance or what vacuum cleaner might be right for your facility, give the XO2 team a call today on 1300 123 499, or visit the XO2 vacuum cleaner online store.
+If you’re looking for advice on vacuum performance or what vacuum cleaner might be right for your facility, give the XO2 team a call today on 1300 123 499, or visit XO2's range of vacuum cleaners online.